RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

    :width: 60%
    :alt: enter user password

-   Figure 24:  Enter the password associated with YOUR UCINetID
+   Enter the password associated with YOUR UCINetID

 :bluelight:`Step 2` Respond to the DUO push